 The areas of CBA 1 and CBA 2 within the site are also mapped as NPAES Focus Areas.
-However, as there are no specific features of very high biodiversity value within the affected polygons and the loss of these areas from the NPAES is considered to have low significance after the implementation of avoidance and mitigation, which includes the establishment of a development-free corridor through the site as detailed in the offset needs analysis study and illustrated below in Figure 9.
+However, as there are no specific features of very high biodiversity value within the affected polygons and the site actually lies largely within a gap within the NPAES network of the area, the loss of these areas from the NPAES is considered to have low significance.
+The most important biodiversity feature of the site is considered to be the Soutpoort River and the development would have a low development footprint in this area as it would make use of existing road networks that run through areas in proximity to this feature.
 As such, the overall impact of the development on NAPES Focus Areas is considered acceptable.

-Impact Statement - Loxton WEF 3 Impact on Terrestrial Biodiversity

-There are no impacts associated with the development of the Loxton WEF 3 on terrestrial biodiversity that cannot be mitigated to an acceptable level.
-As such, should all the proposed mitigation be implemented, the Loxton WEF 3 development is deemed acceptable from a terrestrial ecological impact perspective.
+Impact Statement - Loxton WEF 1 Impact on Terrestrial Biodiversity mitigation be implemented, the Loxton WEF 1 development is deemed acceptable from a terrestrial ecological impact perspective.
 In terms of cumulative impacts, the affected area has not been significantly impacted by renewable energy development to date and the contribution of the current wind farm development to cumulative impact is considered low and acceptable.
-It is thus the reasoned opinion of the specialist that the Loxton WEF 3 development should be authorised subject to the various mitigation and avoidance measures as indicated.
+It is thus the reasoned opinion of the specialist that the Loxton WEF 1 development should be authorised subject to the various mitigation and avoidance measures as indicated.